WHAT IS THE THESIS ABOUT?

 The models created in this research did not result in high accuracy predictions, most likely due to the quality of data available.
 The state of markets after a disaster is not systematically kept in track, particularly in the investigated Sub-Saharan Africa region.

-WHEN & WHERE WE STARTED
+WHEN & WHERE DID WE START?

 - 2017: 121 started system design.